tiagodeliberali/chip8/README.md

 ## work in progress
  - Operations from opcode 8 not implemented
- - Operations from opcode F not implemented
+ - Operations from opcode F not implementedx'
- - Fix random() usage to allow tests
  - Missing tests for most of operations

 ## MAZE